 #42 Create your own Glass Artwork

 Some of the best places to visit in Indianapolis are the great outdoors!
-While we have already mentioned some of the top outdoor activities in Indy, visitors who really want to immerse themselves in nature should seek out the parks near the city.
+While we have already mentioned some of the top outdoor activities in Indy, visitors who really want to immerse themselves in nature should seek out these nearby parks.

 #43 Eagle Creek Park

-Pro Tip: While Eagle Creek Park is one of the fun things to do around Indianapolis, there is a required fee to enter and use the park.
+Pro Tip: While Eagle Creek Park is one of the fun things to do around Indianapolis, there is a fee to enter.

 #44 Fort Harrison State Park